mendozahector/Todoey/README.md

 # Todoey
-Using Realm to create a persistive todo list app.
+Using Realm to create a persistent todo list app.

 - Users can add a todo list category.
 - Todo items inside categories can be saved as checked or unchecked.